proveskit/Documentation/docs/quick_start/cubesat_fundamentals.md

 The OreSat architecture has been in development one way or another since the founding of the Portland State Aerospace Society in 1996!
 They have a really cool modular card cage system.
 Today it has sucessfully been to space once on OreSat-0 and will be flying again soon on OreSat-0.5!

+This architecture is also going to be the basis of Bronco Space's SCALES (Spacecraft Compartmentalized Autonomous Learning and Edge Computing System) flight computer.

 #### The Artemis CubeSat Kit

 ![Artemis](images/artemis.png)